MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/features/extensions/extension-services.md

 # Extension services &#8212; MRTK2

 Extension services are components that extend the functionality of Mixed Reality Toolkit.
-These services may be provided by the MRTK or by other parties.
+These services may be provided by MRTK or by other parties.

 ## Creating an extension service